nicholasbard/teknonaturalist/README.md

 __[Fastq.gz file prep](/0_Fastq_file_setup/Fastq.file.prep.txt)__ <br>
 Instructions for obtaining and formatting input fastq.gz files are provided here. <br>
 __[Check Before Running teknonaturalist](check_before_running_teknonaturalist.py)__ <br>
- A python script to be used prior to executing __teknonaturalist__ that checks for input files, non-empty assembly and database directories, and an activated teknonaturalist environment.<br><br>
+ A python script to be used prior to executing __teknonaturalist__ that checks for input files, non-empty assembly and database directories, and an activated teknonaturalist environment.<br>

 __[Running_teknonaturalist_with_Snakemake_Overview](/3_Running_teknonaturalist/Running_teknonaturalist_with_Snakemake_Overview.txt)__ <br>
 This file provides a brief guide and directions to run the fungal ITS detection process with __teknonaturalist__ using Snakemake. <br>